Sign a New Lease

 Eligible renters who want to stay in a rental home that has been foreclosed and is owned by Fannie Mae may be offered a new lease.
 Fannie Mae lease options include month-to-month or term leases at market rate rent.

-According to federal law, certain tenants have the right to remain in the home under their current lease or tenancy.
+Certain tenants may have the right to remain in the home under their current lease or tenancy.
 These tenants may also be eligible for financial assistance for relocation.

 Fannie Mae will manage the property through a real estate broker or property management company.